probabl-ai/skore/sphinx/index.rst

 -  **Evaluate**: Uncover actionable insights through **automated reports** surfacing relevant metrics.
 Explore faster with our intelligent caching system.

-   -  :class:`skore.EstimatorReport`: get a report for your estimator
+   -  :class:`skore.EstimatorReport`: get a report on your estimator

-   -  :class:`skore.CrossValidationReport`: get a report for your cross-validation results
+   -  :class:`skore.CrossValidationReport`: get a report on your cross-validation results

 .. currentmodule:: skore